cpreid/fck-honey/README.md

 <script>
 window.fckHoney.listen((warn, el, vendor) => {
     // Decide how you want to handle this.
 Native warn function allows you to tell the user to disable Honey.
-    // vendor is "honey" or "Capital One Shopping" warn("You must disable the Honey extension to continue.");
+    // vendor is "honey", "Capital One Shopping", or "Rakuten" warn("You must disable the Honey extension to continue.");
   });
 </script>